-NOTE 2 It is permitted to share data between the name-value records of a dictType tag.
+Data may be shared between the name-value records of a dictType tag.
 For example, the offsets for the value strings can be identical, as well as the offsets for display value elements can be identical.

 The following pseudocode can be used to determine string validity where pos is value string positionNumber, display name positionNumber, or display value positionNumber: